fernhw/Pro-Input-System/README.md

 ## Getting Started
 ProInput system is simple to use once it's set up.
 The system has 3 controller profiles that run in tandem:

-* the main joystick controller (an Xbox360 controller like profile)
+* The main joystick controller. (an Xbox1/Ps4 like controller)
-* the keyboard and mouse counterpart
+* The keyboard and mouse counterpart.
 * A 2nd keyboard and mouse based controller.

-Why 2 pc controllers? to have <u>alternate</u> keys, when you play a pc game you want the user to have more than one action button if they want, keyboards are big, you can ignore the third controller if you want.<br/>
+Why 2 pc controllers? to have <u>alternate</u> keys, when you play a pc game you want the user to have more than one action button if they want, keyboards are big, you can ignore the third controller if you want.<br/> You can run as many as 11 joystick controllers in tandem with this system.

 * After set up is complete all you need is:<br/>